 We understand that times are tough.

 If you have been charged with Robbery in Jefferson or El Paso County, you need to work with an experienced criminal defense attorney so you can have a good outcome in your case.
-The attorneys at O'Malley and Sawyer, LLC understand that people are looking for answers to their criminal charges.
+The attorneys at Sawyer Legal Group, LLC understand that people are looking for answers to their criminal charges.
 We know that times are tough, and sometimes good people make bad decisions.
 If you have been charged with Robbery or Aggravated Robbery, we are here to help.
-We have over 25 years of experience working with clients accused of these allegations.
+We have decades of combined experience working with clients accused of these allegations.

 What is Robbery in Denver?